 Ridesharing through apps such as Lyft is becoming increasingly common, and the number of accidents involving rideshare drivers has likewise increased.
 Getting injured in a collision with a Lyft driver is not the same as other auto wrecks.
 Lyft drivers are not direct employees of the rideshare company, and Lyft itself employs different insurance policies in different situations.

 Even if you think you know which policy will apply, odds are that the liable party will attempt to avoid responsibility or lowball your settlement offer.
-By working with Attorney Milton Wagner, an experienced Phoenix Lyft car accident lawyer, you can ensure that you seek compensation from the correct party and get the funds that you are due.
+By working with Attorney Our lawyer, an experienced Phoenix Lyft car accident lawyer, you can ensure that you seek compensation from the correct party and get the funds that you are due.

 Who’s Financially Liable in a Car Crash with a Lyft Driver?